 Like a standard manufacturing Bill Of Materials (BOM), SBOMs are meant to provide detailed information about how to build a product from its component parts.
 In manufacturing, the BOM lets manufacturers more easily identify and trace defective and non-compliant parts.
 Similarly, SBOMs let developers more easily identify and trace vulnerable or non-compliant components.

 The de-facto industry standard for SBOMs is the Software Package Data Exchange (SPDX) standard, which many consider the “official” standard for SBOMs.
 However, you should be aware that SPDX is still an evolving standard managed by the Linux Foundation, with the latest release being v2.2.2.
+In addition, there are cyclonedx SBOMs, but here we will focus on the de-facto industry standard SPDX.

 For buyers, SBOM support indicates that the vendor they want to purchase from is serious about supply chain security.
 This is set to become more and more important due to the recent implementation of US legislation, including the May 2021 Presidential Executive Order and the Department of Homeland Security (DHS) Software Supply Chain Risk Management Act of 2021 (H.R.
 4611).
 Both directives specify that new and existing US government contractors must provide certification that each software component provided in their contract is free of known vulnerabilities and defects affecting the security of the end product or service.

-While these pieces of legislation are only aimed at vendors selling to US government agencies today, what the US government puts forth as a standard today all too often becomes an industry standard in fairly quick order.
+While these pieces of legislation are only aimed at vendors selling to US government agencies today, what the US federal government puts forth as a standard today all too often becomes an industry standard in fairly quick order.

 The two directives also go so far as to specify the responsibility of the vendor and purchaser: